 20 Things You Probably Didn’t Know About Dave Grohl

-Beloved Foo Fighters frontman Dave Grohl celebrates his 50th birthday today (January 14).
-In his honour, we’ve drawn together 20 lesser-known facts about ‘The Nicest Man In Rock’.
-Happy birthday DG!
+In Dave Grohl’s honour, we’ve drawn together 20 lesser-known facts about ‘The Nicest Man In Rock’.
+Get ready…

 He Wrote His First Song About A Dog